Dangers of Silica Exposure to Construction Workers

 - Setting, laying, and repair of railroad tracks

 Although the Occupational Safety and Health Administration (OSHA) imposes certain site standards to protect workers from the dangers of silica exposure, recent studies suggest that the current OSHA standard may actually be insufficient.

 What Are the Symptoms of Silicosis?

-If you are a construction worker and are experiencing any of the following symptoms, you may have contracted silicosis during the course of your work:
+If you are a construction worker and experience any of the following symptoms, you may have contracted silicosis:

 - Shortness of breath